 The activist movement against ‘lad culture’ and sexual violence in UK universities had succeeded in naming the problem and getting institutions to face it.
 Yet despite this huge achievement, I was circumspect.
 Institutional actions had mainly consisted of policy compliance and getting rid of ‘bad apples’ using disciplinary procedures.
 The movement, despite the input of a number of women of colour, was dominated by fellow white women who seemed happy to accept or even encourage this approach.
 But sexual harassment and violence are not a disease infecting particular ‘bad apples’ – they sit deep within the tangle of roots that nourishes the whole rotten tree.

 Sexual violence is about systems.
 To understand it we have to think big: I theorise it as a pivot for heteropatriarchy, racial capitalism and its colonial extensions.
 It works at the level of the nation, the state, the community and the household; it allows for the extraction of socially reproductive and hyper-exploited productive labour; it facilitates the expropriation of land and resources.
-It enters the world via four vectors – threats, acts, allegations, and punishment – and these must be considered together if we are to understand why sexual violence occurs and how to stop it.
+It enters the world via four vectors – threats, acts, imputations, and punishment – and these must be considered together if we are to understand why sexual violence occurs and how to stop it.

 Acts and threats of sexual violence impose bourgeois binary gender and facilitate the free and low-cost social reproduction capitalism depends on.
 They keep women in our place and enable men’s domestic power over us.
 They punish people who do not conform to dominant gender and sexual norms.
 They support historical and ongoing colonial systems in which economic and caring labour is extracted from Black and other racialised communities for little or no reward.
 Rape has been used to terrorise and subjugate colonised, displaced and dispossessed populations in war, occupation, settlement, enslavement and theft (including their neo-colonial forms).

-Allegations and punishment of sexual violence have achieved the same ends.
+Imputations and punishment of sexual violence have achieved the same ends.
 Black and other racialised and colonised men have been brutalised and killed following accusations made by white women.
 Sexual violence is used as a political device to construct populations, cultures and nations as dangerous, to justify border regimes and military-industrial projects.
 The spectre of sexual danger can be deployed to demonise and deport migrants, and to funnel racialised and classed populations into the criminal punishment system.
 It can also be brandished to construct queer and trans people as a threat.

 Sexual violence in the university performs all these functions, at a smaller scale.
 Sexual harassment and assault are used to demean and dominate, to make students and staff (usually women) unwelcome, to keep us under control, and to express and maintain supremacy.
 In UK student communities, there is evidence that ‘lad culture’ and its attendant sexual violence is the preserve of middle- and upper-class white men who see successful young women as a threat.
 Sexual harassment of students by staff usually involves senior male academics (the majority of whom are white) expressing their entitlement and abusing their power.
 As well as women, gender-nonconforming students are at high risk of violence, and being marginalised by race, class and/or disability creates additional vulnerabilities.